My So-Called Life

 My So-Called Life is an American teen drama television series created by Winnie Holzman and produced by Edward Zwick and Marshall Herskovitz.
-It originally aired on ABC from August 25, 1994, to January 26, 1995.
-It is distributed by The Bedford Falls Company with ABC Productions.

-Set at the fictional Liberty High School in a fictional suburb near Pittsburgh, Pennsylvania called Three Rivers, it follows the emotional travails of several teenagers in the social circle of main character Angela Chase, played by Claire Danes.
+It aired on ABC from August 25, 1994 to January 26, 1995.
+Set at the fictional Liberty High School in a fictional suburb near Pittsburgh, Pennsylvania, called Three Rivers, it follows the emotional travails of several teenagers in the social circle of main character Angela Chase, played by Claire Danes.

 The show was officially canceled on May 15, 1995, despite being critically praised for its realistic portrayal of adolescence and the commentary of its central character Angela, and the series' reception of several major awards, which included a Golden Globe Award for Danes.
-Besides Danes, the show also launched the careers of several other major actors of her generation, including Jared Leto and Wilson Cruz.
+Besides Danes, the show also launched the careers of several other actors, including Jared Leto and Wilson Cruz.
 The show became a cult classic and has been frequently cited by multiple publications including Time, Entertainment Weekly, TV Guide, The Atlantic, and Rolling Stone as one of the best teen dramas of all time.

 Premise

-Angela Chase (Claire Danes) is a 15-year-old high school student who lives in the fictional Pittsburgh suburb of Three Rivers with her mother Patty (Bess Armstrong), father Graham (Tom Irwin), and little sister Danielle (Lisa Wilhoit).
+Angela Chase is a 15-year-old high school student who lives in the fictional Pittsburgh suburb of Three Rivers with her mother Patty, father Graham, and little sister Danielle.
 Each episode, which is usually narrated by Angela, follows her trials and tribulations as she deals with friends, parents, guys, and school.